 Leaving the EU without any of those three things, became known as a “Hard Brexit”, while leaving those things still intact has been referred to as a “Soft Brexit”.
 So a combination of things contributes to the term Hard Brexit, but in any case, it’ll take years to organize any kind of permanent trade deals with other countries.

 Next Country to Leave the EU Odds

 Although it’s Brexit that’s drawing the attention of European officials, there are a number of other leaders and politicians who look at what the United Kingdom is doing in admiration.

 The bookies' favourite to be the next country to leave the EU isItaly.
 Recently led by a right-wing government, Italy has been increasingly resistant to immigration policy and aiding refugees over the past few years.
 Though things are constantly changing in the political sphere, it does seem the global, populist right-wing movement will begin to have a greater influence on European Union member states.

 Odds on the Next Country to leave the EU look at the possibility of another country following the United Kingdom and exiting the European Union.
 The odds on Italy are excellent at the moment, given the issues the country faces.
 Next Country to Leave the EU Odds are updated weekly.

 The Brexit Saga So far

 Jean Claude Juncker and the other EU representatives seem to be getting tired of the media and political circus surrounding Brexit.
-It seems likely that they’ll try to get the UK to act on Brexit sooner rather than later.
+Now that Brexit has gone through, they'll do their best to wash their hands of this whole mess as soon as possible.

 Why do we Have Brexit?